shawndeggans/mcp_systems_setup_repo/README.md

 # MCP Systems Setup Repo

-A demonstration of setting up VS Code for MCP (Model Composition Protocol) server use with TinyLlama.
+This repository demonstrates how to set up and use the Model Composition Protocol (MCP) with TinyLlama in VS Code.

 ## Overview

-This repository demonstrates how to set up and run a local MCP server with TinyLlama, a lightweight LLM that can run on consumer hardware.
-It showcases:
+The Model Composition Protocol (MCP) enables AI systems to expose capabilities to other systems in a standardized way.
+This project shows how to:

-- Setting up a Python environment with `uv`
+- Set up a local MCP server using TinyLlama
-- Downloading and running a TinyLlama model
+- Create and use MCP clients
-- Using MCP server and client implementations
+- Accelerate MCP development using LLMs
-- Integration with VS Code
+- Integrate MCP with VS Code

 ## Prerequisites